pingcap/docs-dm/en/quick-start-create-task.md

 ## Create a data migration task

-After importing [prepare data](#Prepare data),there are several sharded tables on both MySQL1 and MySQL2 instances.
+After importing [prepared data](#prepare-data), there are several sharded tables on both MySQL1 and MySQL2 instances.
 These tables have identical structure and the same prefix “t” in the table names; the databases where these tables are located are all prefixed with "sharding"; and there is no conflict between the primary keys or the unique keys (in each sharded table, the primary keys or the unique keys are different from those of other tables).

 Now, suppose that you need to replicate these sharded tables to the `db_target.t_target` table in TiDB.
 The steps are as follows.